 Melbourne does hidden bars like no other city.
-In this list alone we've got a bar located down a tiny laneway, behind a fridge door and a bookshelf, and a closet of a bar that barely fits eight people.
+In this list alone we've got a bar located down a tiny laneway, one behind a fridge door, one behind a bookshelf and a closet of a bar that barely fits eight people.
 Consider this list a scavenger hunt of Melbourne's most interesting secret bars, and remember where they are for next time.

 Hidden bars in Melbourne